USS Olympia (C-6): Design and construction

 During the contract negotiations, Union Iron Works was granted permission to lengthen the vessel by 10 ft, at no extra cost, to accommodate the propulsion system.
 The contract was signed on July 10, 1890, the keel laid on June 17, 1891, and the ship was launched on November 5, 1892.
 However, delays in the delivery of components, including the new Harvey steel armor, slowed completion.
 The last one-pounder gun was not delivered until December 1894.

-Union Iron Works conducted the first round of trials on November3, 1893; on a 68 nmi run, the ship achieved a speed of 21.26 kn.
+Union Iron Works conducted the first round of trials on November 3, 1893; on a 68 nmi run, the ship achieved a speed of 21.26 kn.
 Upon return to harbor, however, it was discovered that the keel had been fouled by sea grass, which required dry-docking to fix.

 By December 11, the work had been completed and she was dispatched from San Francisco to Santa Barbara for an official speed trial.
 Once in the harbor, heavy fog delayed the ship for four days.
 On the 15th, Olympia sailed into the Santa Barbara Channel, the "chosen race-track for California-built cruisers," and began a four-hour time trial.
 According to the navy, she had sustained an average speed of 21.67 kn, though she reached up to 22.2 kn—both well above the contract requirement of 20 kn.

-While returning to San Francisco, the Olympia participated in eight experiments that tested various combinations of steering a ship by rudder and propellers.
+While returning to San Francisco, Olympia participated in eight experiments that tested various combinations of steering a ship by rudder and propellers.
 The new cruiser was ultimately commissioned on February 5, 1895.
 For several months afterwards, she was the largest ship ever built on the western coast of the US, until surpassed by the battleship Oregon.

-At the time of commissioning, Scientific American compared the Olympia to the similar British Eclipse-class cruisers and the Chilean Blanco Encalada and found that the American ship held a "great superiority" over the British ships.
+At the time of commissioning, Scientific American compared Olympia to the similar British Eclipse-class cruisers and the Chilean Blanco Encalada and found that the American ship held a "great superiority" over the British ships.
 While the Eclipses had 550 ST of coal, compared to Olympia's 400 ST, the latter had nearly double the horsepower (making the ship faster), more armor, and a heavier armament on a displacement that was only 200 ST greater than the other.